Broken Hill South: History

 The company was liquidated 1918 in order to be re-formed as Broken Hill South Limited.
 By the end of 1939 over 10 million tons of ore had been extracted, refined and the concentrate sent to Broken Hill Associated Smelters at Port Pirie, South Australia.

 The company had its head office in Melbourne.
 Two significant executives may be mentioned, W. E. Wainwright and Andrew Fairweather, each being mine manager at "The Hill" before becoming General Manager of the company.

+The company was part of the informal alliance of three mining companies, with North Broken Hill and Zinc Corporation, that was known as the Collins House Group.

+In 1973, the company changed its name to BH South Limited.
+In 1980, BH South Limited was taken over by Western Mining Corporation (WMC), with CTB Nominees (an affiliate of Commonwealth Trading Bank) holding a 16 per cent stake and small shareholders 4 per cent.
+WMC then sold some of the BH South assets to CRA, in exchange for CRA shares.
+The remainder of the company's assets—those not wanted by WMC—were liquidated in 1983.